sina-ashtari/Clickly/README.md

 - **Likes, Shares & Favorites**: Engage with content by liking, sharing, or favoriting posts.
 - **Friend Requests Management**: Send, cancel, ignore, and approve friend requests.
 - **Trending Section**: Discover the most popular hashtags in real time.
+- **Real-Time Updates**: Powered by SignalR for live notifications and chat.

 ---